Side effects

 type 'a mtree = MLeaf | MNode of 'a * 'a mtree ref * 'a mtree ref;;

-(* But, this type would be more readable with mutable record - no `!` needed: *)
+(* But, use this type with mutable records - no `!` needed: *)

 type 'a mtree = MLeaf | MNode of { data : 'a; mutable left : 'a mtree; mutable right : 'a mtree};;